I Visa for Foreign Media, Press & Radio

 Foreign Nationals Employed by Television, Radio, Press & Other Media Organizations

 What Is the Purpose of the Media Visa (I Visa)?

-An I Visa is a nonimmigrant work visa intended for foreign journalists and reporters, including members of the film, press, television and radio who have an employment abroad with a foreign media organization and who are coming to the US to continue to work as journalists serving their home office.
-To qualify, foreign nationals must be coming to the U.S. to enhance the function of their foreign employer by engaging in informational gathering activities of current events to further the interest of the foreign media organization they represent.
+An I Visa is a nonimmigrant work visa intended for foreign journalists and reporters, including members of the film, press, television, and radio who have employment abroad with a foreign media organization and who are coming to the US to continue to work as journalists serving their home office.
+To qualify, foreign nationals must be coming to the U.S. to enhance the function of their foreign employer by engaging in information gathering activities of current events to further the interest of the foreign media organization they represent.